reisir/webring-widget/README.md

 />
 ```

-## table of all the sites in the webring
+## Table of all the sites in the webring

 ```html
 <table id="webring-table">